CBD and medicines: are there any interactions or contraindications?

 CBD and antidepressants, anxiolytics and sleeping pills

-Interactions between CBD and antidepressants, anxiolytics and sleeping pills are of particular concern, as these drugs have similar effects to cannabidiol.
+Interactions between CBD and antidepressants, anxiolytics and sleeping pills are of particular concern, since these drugs have similar effects to cannabidiol.
+The same applies to CBD-drug combinations, which require particular vigilance due to their potential effects on blood fluidity.

 At present, no studies appear to show any harmful interaction between these drugs and cannabidiol.
 Nevertheless, some users have reported problems of drowsiness and confusion.